Milk chocolate: Chocolate crumb

 This is the original method developed by Daniel Peter to make milk chocolate.
 It consists of mixing cocoa liquor with sweetened condensed milk and drying it into a hard, dry, brittle powder resembling bread crumbs.
-The powder is then refined with the additional cocoa butter.
+The powder is then liquefied again with additional cocoa butter, and the resulting paste undergoes refining and conching.

 British milk chocolate derives its characteristic, slightly cooked flavor by using a dehydrated blend of milk, sugar, and cocoa called chocolate crumb.
 Originally developed because milk production was high during the summer but chocolate demand was highest during the Christmas shopping season, the cocoa and sugar preserve the milk fats better than full-cream milk powder.
 The process of making chocolate crumb usually produces a Maillard reaction, resulting in a subtle "cooked", caramel flavor.

 The Hershey process

 The actual Hershey process is a trade secret, but experts speculate that the milk is partially lipolyzed, producing butyric acid, and then the milk is pasteurized, stabilizing it for use.
 The resulting milk chocolate has been described by experts as "tangy", "sour", and "acidified".